Exploring Port Fairy

 Port Fairy – More than just beaches.

-The local Surf Life saving club at “Eastern Beach” offers a great patrolled place to swim.
-It is Patrolled between 10 – 6pm Monday to Friday and 10am – 5pm on the weekends.
-It also has a fully licensed restaurant/cafe at the Surf life saving club called Charlie’s on East that is open for breakfast/lunch and snacks.
+The local Surf Lifesaving club at “Eastern Beach” offers a great patrolled place to swim.
+It is Patrolled between 10 am – 6 pm Monday to Friday and 10 am – 5 pm on the weekends.
+It also has a fully licensed restaurant/cafe at the Surf life-saving club called Charlie’s on East that is open for breakfast/lunch and snacks.
 We spent our days wandering the beautiful clear beaches.

-We ended many walks along the beach at Charlie’s getting an icypole for the way home.
+We ended many walks along the beach at Charlie’s getting an icy pole on the way home.

-Port fairy also has a great Golf Course situated right on the dunes of Port Fairy, on Woodbine Road.
-Where else can you play whilst viewing the spectacular Southern Ocean.
+It also has a great Golf Course situated right on the dunes, on Woodbine Road.
+Where else can you play whilst viewing the spectacular Southern Ocean?
 Some might say A ‘magical’ experience, befitting the name.
 The Port Fairy Golf course is an 18 hole natural links golf course that is listed in the top 100 golf courses in Australia.

 If you are after bike riding, it is home to the Port Fairy to Koroit to Warrnambool Rail trail.
 A 37km flat rail trail that ranges from Dirt, gravel and sealed sections.

 There is great walking tracks to explore at Griffith Island, home of the Historic lighthouse, and 15 minutes out of town at Towerhill, as well as some great coastal walk, the Mahogany Ship walk, Yambuk Lake walk, Peterborough walking track.
 So if history and heritage is more your style there are great walks around the Town to showcase the historic features and buildings of the town.